chef-boneyard/chef-client/README.md

 This cookbook does not handle updating the chef-client, as that's out of the cookbook's current scope.
 To sensibly manage updates of the chef-client's install, we refer you to:

 - [chef_client_updater](https://github.com/chef-cookbooks/chef_client_updater) - Cookbook for keeping your install up-to-date

-## Resources

-### chef_client_scheduled_task

-The chef_client_scheduled_task setups up chef-client to run as a scheduled task.
-This resource is what the task recipe calls under the hood.
-You can use this recipe directly when writing a wrapper cookbook.
-Additionally using this resource directly allows you to control where you store the user credentials instead of storing them as node attributes.
-This is useful if you want to store these credentials in an encrypted databag.

-### Actions

-- `:add`
-- `:remove`

-### Properties

-- `user` - The username to run the task as. default: 'System'
-- `password`, The password of the user to run the task as if not using the System user
-- `frequency` - Frequency with which to run the task (e.g., 'hourly', 'daily', etc.) Default is 'minute'
-- `frequency_modifier` Numeric value to go with the scheduled task frequency - default: '30'
-- `start_time` The start time for the task in HH:mm format (ex: 14:00).
-If the `frequency` is `minute` default start time will be `Time.now` plus the `frequency_modifier` number of minutes.
-- `start_date` - The start date for the task in `m:d:Y` format (ex: 12/17/2017). nil by default and isn't necessary if you're running a regular interval.
-- `splay` - A random number of seconds between 0 and X to add to interval. default: '300'
-- `config_directory` - The path to the Chef config directory. default: 'C:/chef'
-- `log_file_name` - The name of the log file. default: 'chef-client.log'
-- `log_directory` - The path to the Chef log directory. default: 'CONFIG_DIRECTORY/log'
-- `chef_binary_path` - The path to the chef-client binary. default: 'C:/opscode/chef/bin/chef-client'
-- `daemon_options` - An optional array of extra options to pass to the chef-client
-- `task_name` - The name of the scheduled task.
-This allows for multiple chef_client_scheduled_task resources when it is used directly like in a wrapper cookbook. default: 'chef-client'

 ## Maintainers